Skip to content

 Calimero supports wallet-based authentication:

-NEAR NEAR account ID + signature
+NEARNEAR account ID + signature

 See calimero-client-js/README.md for client authentication examples.